Wang2388/cprg306-assignments/README.md

 This is the first draft of the project README.md.
 As more and more information will be added as weeks go on.
+Now, we are in week-5.
 Please stay online.

 This project is open source and available under the MIT License.